eENVplus/deegree-workspace-eenvplus/README.md

 [Download from the latest version of the eENVplus workspace](https://github.com/eENVplus/deegree-workspace-eenvplus/releases) the file `sql.zip`.
 Each sql script can be used with `psql` to create the corresponding database and its tables.
 **<u>Please note</u>** that you need to have a PostGIS template called "postgis_template" and PostgreSQL user named "deegree" (without password).
+**<u>Please note</u>** that the created databases store geometries with the SRS EPSG:4326.
+The geometry can be re-projected to other SRSs by deegree webservices (WFS and WMS).

 ####  Import the workspace